-There’s a ton you can use it for…one of my favorite things being delicious pasta sauces.
-And I can’t think of a better Christmas pasta than this creamy red pepper pasta.
+I can’t think of any better Christmas pasta than this creamy red pepper pasta.

 The red, green, and white colors alone make it such a festive dish to add to your holiday table.
 Then, of course, it’s incredibly delicious and something everyone will love alongside a main dish (I’d say this filet mignon would be ideal).
 And the fact that it’s really simple to make is just an added bonus.

 The peppers start by cooking on the stovetop with lots of shallots, garlic, and herbs (my go-to holiday flavors).
 They’ll take just about 20 minutes to become soft and caramelized.
 You’ll add some vegetable stock and simmer it with the red peppers for just a few minutes.
 A splash of cream is the finishing touch.

 The result is a really flavorful, slightly sweet, slightly tangy sauce that’s ready to be blended.
 The key to creating such a creamy sauce is using a high-powered blender.
 The power is crucial to breaking apart the ingredients and turning them into a smooth, silky-smooth sauce.

 Once blended, you’ll toss the sauce with the pasta, parmesan, and parsley.

 All plated up with torn burrata cheese over top.
 The burrata melts into the pasta and creates an extra layer of creaminess.
 It is SO good.Print